joolstorrentecalo/gitlab-design/.gitlab/issue_templates/UX Transition.md

 This issue is dedicated to the seamless transition of UX and Design responsibilities for `_ STAGE GROUP, GROUP, OR CATEGORY_` from `_YOUR HANDLE_` to `_NEWLY ASSIGNED DESIGNER HANDLE_`.

 The designer currently assigned to the stage group is responsible for providing the relevant content for the newly assigned designer.
-However, it is encouraged to partner closely with Product Management, Design leadership, and stage group counterparts to provide the necessary information for a seamless handoff.
+However, it is encouraged to partner closely with Product Management, Design leadership, and stage group counterparts to provide the necessary information for a seamless transition.

 <!-- Add any additional high-level context you think would be helpful here. -->